 Employee experience has many surprising effects on businesses.
 The role of employee experience is especially significant when it comes to turnover rates, productivity, passion, and creativity.
 Those who have positive experiences during work are far less likely to quit their jobs.

 Additionally, they are also more productive, passionate, and willing to be themselves when compared to those whose experiences are negative.
 Thus, the role of employee experience is interwoven with many other factors.
-Maximizing positive experiences can boost your business’s success, while overlooking employee experience has the opposite affect.
+Maximizing positive experiences can boost your business’s success while overlooking employee experience has the opposite effect.